 In some applications, it may be desirable to have the last boiler fire last at all times while the firing sequence of the remaining boilers is changed using Equal Run Time Rotation.
-This configuration is typical of installations where the boiler plant includes higher efficient boilers and a single less efficient boiler.
+This configuration is typical of installations where the boiler plant includes higher efficient boilers and a single lesser efficient boiler.
 The lesser efficient boiler is only desired to be operated when all other boilers in the plant are on and the load cannot be satisfied.
 This rotation option is selected by setting the Fixed Last / Off DIP switch to Fixed Last.
 With a fixed last rotation, the last boiler is the last to stage on and the first to stage off.
+The Fixed Last is always applied to the boiler 4 output.